5 Ways To Begin Decolonizing Sports

 Here are five steps governing bodies, coaches, parents, and organizations can begin decolonizing sport:

 2. Rid Sports of Racist, Colonizing Mascots – Indigenous people are just that, people.
 Indigenous athletes are athletes.
 Indigenous people are not mascots.
-A few examples include the Washington Redskins, Kansas City Chiefs, Cleveland Indians, Atlanta Braves, and the Chicago Blackhawks.
-The use of these names, and logos is dysconscious racism, or cultural imperialism, which serves to maintain the superiority of one culture over another – in this case, that of settlers over Indigenous peoples.
+A few examples include the Washington and Kansas City football teams, Cleveland and Atlanta baseball teams, and the Chicago’s NHL team.
+The use of racist names, and logos of these teams is dysconscious racism, or cultural imperialism, which serves to maintain the superiority of one culture over another – in this case, that of settlers over Indigenous peoples.
 The use of these names and logos by businesses in professional sports is a form of neocolonialism, and also cultural appropriation.
 It’s time these organizations make the move to change their names and logos permanently, and government should ban the future use of such names in sports.

 3. Create Funding For All Indigenous Youth To Participate In Sport – Through residential schools, and laws enacted since, Colonial settlers have created economic marginalization, and impoverished many Indigenous people and communities.
 With rising costs related to playing organized sport, this exclusion and marginalization has continued.
 These generational impacts have limited Indigenous participation in sport at various levels.
 It’s time the doors open for Indigenous youth.
 The Truth and Reconciliation calls to action bring this issue to the forefront in Call To Action #90, among others, meaning this is not something we can do, it’s something we must do.
 Opportunity and access should not exist only for white privileged Canadians.